flybywiresim/simbridge/README.md

 # Start Server, to use interfaces you need to build them beforehand
 $ npm run start

-# Wipe dist folder, build all packages and package to exe
+# Wipe dist folder, build all packages, package to exe and copy dependencies/resources to build folder
 $ npm run build:exec

 # Package built dist to exe
 $ npm run install:exec

-# Copy default properties file to resources
-$ npm run install:prop
 ```

 ## Documentation